 Ibbetts - the other shop

 At the bottom of Paxton hill at the edge of the village is Ibbetts, a large agricultural supplier of machinery and all manner of hardware.
-It's the place to go to buy a dog chew, new wellies, an axe handle, a ride-on-mower or to get your tractor serviced amongst endless other things.
+It's the place to go to buy a dog chew, new wellies, an axe handle, a lawn mower or to get your tractor serviced amongst endless other things.

 and Little Paxton Surgeries which have a good reputation